discopt/cmr/doc/regular.md

   - `--decompose STRATEGY` Strategy for decomposing among {`DP`, `YP`, `P3`, `D3`, `Y3`}; default: `D3`.
   - `--no-direct-graphic`  Check only 3-connected matrices for regularity.
   - `--no-series-parallel` Do not allow series-parallel operations in decomposition tree.
+  - `--no-simple-3-sepa`   Do not allow testing for simple 3-separations.

 **Decomposition strategies:** 1st letter for distributed, 2nd for concentrated rank(s).
   - `D` Delta-sum (distributed ranks)